 SE 125.
 Statistics, Probability and Reliability: Probability theory.
-Statistics, data analysis and inferential statistics, distribution, confidence intervals.
+Statistics, data analysis and inferential statistics, distributions, confidence intervals.
 Introduction to structural reliability and random phenomena.
 Applications to components and systems.
 Prerequisite: Math 20D and Math 18; SE major.

 SE 130A.
 Structural Analysis: Classical analysis methods of determinate and indeterminate structures.
 Deflection calculation of beams and frames, work-energy methods, flexibility method, slope-deflection method, moment distribution method, approximate structural analysis, influence line concept for moving loads.
 Prerequisite: grade of C- or better in SE 110A.